 The primary hard drive spec that affects the Wolfram System is the drive’s read/write speed.
 Higher speeds lead to faster loading on startup, as well as how fast the Wolfram System can load or save files.

-To improve the performance of disk-intensive operations, as well as the startup time of your Wolfram System, you may want to consider a solid state drive (SSD).
+To improve the performance of disk-intensive operations, as well as the startup time of your Wolfram System, you may want to consider a solid-state drive (SSD).
 Reliable comparisons between HDDs and SSDs are readily available online, and their respective pros and cons generally apply to how the drive interacts with your Wolfram System as well.

-Mathematica contains the WolframMark package for benchmarking its performance on your computer.
+The Wolfram Language contains the WolframMark package for benchmarking its performance on your computer.
 This contains a suite of numeric and symbolic computations, and generates a comparative report:

-Similarly, the Wolfram Language contains timing functions that can be useful in comparing your code across machines.
+Also, the Wolfram Language contains timing functions that can be useful in comparing your code across machines.